Bison at Kankakee Sands

 Herd of Bison Roam the Prairie of Northwest Indiana

 In October 2016, the Nature Conservancy introduced a herd of 23 bison to its Kankakee Sands prairie restoration project.
-Today there are more than 90 bison roaming this one square mile prairie.
+Today more than 90 bison graze on 1,100 acres of prairie.

 Visiting the Bison

 Of course, everyone wants to know: Can we actually see the bison?
 The viewing experience, too, has been part of the planning.
-Visitors are able to see the bison easily and safely.
+Visitors can see the bison easily and safely.

 A viewing area has been established just off U.S. Highway 41, which runs through Kankakee Sands.
 Its slight elevation provides a natural “platform” where wildlife viewers should be able to see the bison grazing on the prairie.